dimagi/commcare-export/README.md

 JSON queries are a described in the table below.
 You build a JSON object that represents the query you have in mind.
 A good way to get started is to work from the examples, or you could make an excel query and run the tool with `--dump-query` to see the resulting JSON query.
+Otherwise, see the MiniLinq reference below.

 Python Library Usage